 Winter is coming; which means it’s time to lower the air conditioning and get those warm blankets out of the closets.
 However, did you know that there are plenty of foods that are essential for keeping your body warm internally?
 We take a look at 5 of those foods which you’d want to consider adding to your Winter food budget.

 Who doesn’t love a nice cup of piping hot chocolate on a cold winter’s night?
 Especially one that is made by you with the ingredients in your kitchen.
-There are many health benefits which come into play when consuming this beverage such as boosting your mood, giving you more brain power and most importantly, losing weight.
+There are many health benefits that come into play when consuming this beverage such as boosting your mood, giving you more brainpower, and most importantly, losing weight.

 Soup is delicious.
 There is no doubt about that.
 It gives you that warm fuzzy feeling inside when consumed and helps keep you warm throughout the night.
 Black Bean Soup and French Onion Soup are great examples of great wholesome soups to try out during the cold winter season.
 Remember to make the soups thick to add consistency and flavor.

-During the winter season, we’re always looking for heaty food to keep us warm and there’s nothing better than eating more spices such as cinnamon, cumin and paprika.
+During the winter season, we’re always looking for hearty food to keep us warm and there’s nothing better than eating more spices such as cinnamon, cumin, and paprika.
 Not only do these and many other spices add flavor to your dish but they also increase your body’s metabolism rate which allows more heat to be generated to your body.